Ruger LCP: LCP Custom

 In 2015, Ruger introduced the LCP Custom model.
 It is easily distinguishable by its red hard anodized aluminum trigger which features a shorter improved geometry pull.
 The LCP Custom also features improved higher profile sights.
 The replaceable front sight is attached in the same manner as a Glock front sight, and is compatible with the Glock sight removal tool.
 The rear sight is also replaceable and is affixed with a dove tail slot.
 The front sight of the LCP Custom is phosphorescent "glow in the dark", while the rear sight is plain black.
 This model was discontinued with the introduction of the LCP II.

 LCP II

 Introduced on October 6, 2016, the slightly larger LCP II features a number of updates, including locking the slide back when empty.
 The LCP II is compatible with the original 6-round LCP magazines (but not the extended 7-round magazines), however, it will not lock the slide back when using original LCP magazines, as the original LCP lacked the feature.

 LCP Max

 In June 2021, Ruger introduced a new double stack model, the LCP Max.
-Now capable of holding 10 rounds (12 rounds in an extended magazine), it also features improved magazine feed lips, feed ramp, extractor, barrel cam geometries, and slide serrations, Tritium "night sight" on the front, and a reversible magazine release.
+It weighs 10.6 oz, is 0.81 in wide, and is capable of holding 10 rounds (12 rounds in an extended magazine).
+It also features improved magazine feed lips, feed ramp, extractor, barrel cam geometries, slide serrations, a Tritium "night sight" on the front, and a reversible magazine release.